COMPSCI331-2021/asg-concert/README.md

     times, but we will be looking for evidence that there was cooperation and collaboration.

+    All members of the team will get the same mark for the project.
+Issues with team performance (e.g. one member not contributing) must be brought to our attention as soon as possible.

     If no `Organisation.md` file is provided then a mark of **zero** will be given for this component.

-    Issues with team performance (e.g. one member not contributing) must be brought to our attention as soon as possible.

 Appendix: The client webapp.
 ----------